 Orval chariot burial dated to the Iron Age

-The Orval chariot burial was discovered in Orval, a community located about 6kms southwest of the town of Coutances.
+The Orval chariot burial was discovered in Orval, a community located about 6kms southwest of the city of Coutances.

 This burial site is that of a Gallic warrior of high rank buried with his two-wheeled chariot and two horses.